Digital marketing could be your key to surviving in the competitive, ever-evolving startup world.

 - When you create new knowledge base content, keep SEO best practices in mind

-Like paid search, email marketing is another component of a strong digital marketing strategy.
-Not only that, but email marketing has come quite a long way since it was created decades ago.
+Like paid search, email marketing is another component of a well-rounded digital marketing strategy.

 These days, you can take advantage of automation and other tools to create personalized email campaigns that target the right people at the right stage of the buyer’s journey.